alessandrojcm/covid19-helper-bot/README.md

 Refer to Twilio [docs](https://www.twilio.com/docs/autopilot/twilio-autopilot-cli) for how to create an assistant with the CLI.

-Once that's done, replace the `TWILIO_ENDPOINT` with your url; run `python main.py prepare-schema` to prepare the assistant schema with the
+Once that's done, replace the `TWILIO_ENDPOINT` with your url; run `python main.py prepare-schema`.
+This option looks for occurrences of `%TWILIO_ENDPOINT%%API_PREFIX%%AUTOPILOT_ENDPOINT_PREFIX%` on the schema and replaces with the values defined in the environment (or `.env` file if in dev mode).

 Then, open the `after_deploy.sh` script and replace the `--unique-name` flag for your assistant's unique name.
 Run the script with `bash` to update your assistant with the schema (needs `yarn` installed).
-This script is a bit rough on the edges, since it was written ad-hoc for CI/CD.
+This script is a bit rough around the edges, since it was written ad-hoc for CI/CD.
+In summary, what this script does is prepare the schema with the `prepare-schema` command defined above (so you don't need to run that if you use `after_deploy`) and uploads the schema to twilio using its cli.

 ### For running in local